TimRudy/ice-chips-verilog/README.md

 <summary>PCB design flow</summary>
 <br />

-Are you planning to populate your components onto a custom PCB (Printed Circuit Board)?
+Are you planning to populate your components onto a custom PCB?

-You have a head start from simulating and testing your design, because now you know you have a digital circuit that meets all its specs.
+You have a head start from simulating and testing your design, that's for sure.
+You know your digital circuit meets all its specs.

-However, it's a different workflow area that you'll have to get into to create a PCB: A different type of visual editing ("schematic capture"); placing, routing and design of layout for manufacture; verification of design rules for manufacture (this time for geometric/electrical properties).
+However, you'll have to get into a different workflow to create a PCB: A different type of visual editing ("schematic capture"); placing, routing and design of layout for manufacture; verification of design rules for manufacture (this time for geometric/electrical properties).

 Note: Having said that, using 74xx standard parts will set you up well for using PCB software, since the parts are well-known and modelled for geometric/electrical properties.